-- 12.4 The decisions of the CIAC Volleyball Committee relative to the operation of the tournament shall be final - 12.5 Padding, as specified in the National Federation rules, must be on standards, wall cables and referee's platform. - 12.6 Teams in the tournament may tape or film matches in which they participate.
-No other teams may tape matches for scouting purposes. - 12.7 NO ELECTRONIC DEVICES MAY BE ATTACHED TO ANY PIECE OF VOLLEYBALL EQUIPMENT DURING REGULAR SEASON OR CIAC TOURNAMENT GAMES.
+- 12.4 The decisions of the CIAC Volleyball Committee relative to the operation of the tournament shall be final - Padding, as specified in the National Federation rules, must be on standards, wall cables and referee's platform. - 12.6 Teams in the tournament may tape or film matches in which they participate from their side only.
+No other teams may tape matches for scouting purposes. - 12.7 NO ELECTRONIC DEVICES MAY BE ATTACHED TO ANY PIECE OF VOLLEYBALL EQUIPMENT DURING REGULAR SEASON OR CIAC TOURNAMENT GAMES, NOR MAY THOSE DEVICES BE IN ANY AREA NEAR PLAY.
+GAME OFFICIALS DECISIONS ON THE LOCATION OF ELECTRONIC DEVICES IS FINAL.